darkcyberwizard/PROG2007-Lect3/README.md

 ## How to use

 Each folder contains a complete `MainActivity.kt` for one slide.
-To try one out, paste the whole file over your own `MainActivity.kt` in a Compose project (Minimum SDK 26+), then Run it or open the `@Preview`.
+To try one out, paste the whole file over your own `MainActivity.kt` in a Compose project (Minimum SDK 26+), then Run it.

 ## Slides